amohideen99/KiCAD_BOM_csv_maker/README.md

-# KiCAD_BOM_csv_maker
+# KiCAD BOM .csv Maker
 BOM creation tool for KiCAD projects.
-Makes csv for direct upload to DigiKey.
+Makes .csv file for direct upload to DigiKey, Mouser, etc.

 ## Directions for Use